duddns2048/duddns2048.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I'm Youngwoon Kim, a Master’s student at [DIPS - Deep Image Processing Lab](https://sites.google.com/view/deepiplab/) at the Graduate School Korea University, under the guidance of Prof. Seungwon Jung.
+Hi, I'm Youngwoon Kim, a Master’s student at [DIP Lab - Deep Image Processing Lab](https://sites.google.com/view/deepiplab/) at the Graduate School Korea University, under the guidance of Prof. Seungwon Jung.
 I have a deep interest in artificial intelligence, computer vision, medical ai, generative models.
 Before this, I received my B.S. in Electrical and Electronic Engineering from Korea University.
 I value teamwork and believe in growing together through shared efforts.